thegecko/microbit-web-components/README.md

 # Device Setup

-Please refer to the [microbit-web-bluetooth](https://github.com/thegecko/microbit-web-bluetooth) documentation for creating a `.hex` file for your device and some sample pgrograms:
+Please refer to the [microbit-web-bluetooth](https://github.com/thegecko/microbit-web-bluetooth) documentation for creating a `.hex` file for your device and some sample programs:

 https://thegecko.github.io/microbit-web-bluetooth/docs/index.html#device-setup